h-REA/hREA/README.md

 Running all integration tests in the `test` directory is accomplished with `npm run test:integration`.
 To run specific tests, use `npx tape test/**/*.js` substituting a path to an individual file.

-To get logging output from the DNA code that is visible in tape tests, use the following Rust code:
+To get logging output from the DNA code that is visible in tape tests, run any test commands with the environment variable `VERBOSE_DNA_DEBUG=1` set, and use the following Rust code:

 ```rust
 hdk::debug(format!("{:?}", something));